How to Install Exalate for Jira on Docker?

 environment:

-# Add your enviroment settings here, check documentation for details
+# Add your environment settings here, check documentation for details

 - JCLOUDNODE_PG_HOST=database